DigitalPublishingToolkit/PL-Manual-2016-2017/md/book.md

 Answers to your questions and steps to help you set yourself up for your internship.

 #### HvA ID + Card
-You will need a HvA ID card which functions as an office key, print and coffee machine card and ID card to hire equipment.
+You will need a HvA ID card which functions as an office key, print and coffee machine card and ID card to borrow equipment.
 To get this card, you will be sent a HvA ID and password at your personal email as soon as your documents are received and processed.
 The HvA ID consists of the first few letters of your last name and the first letter of your first name, e.g.: John Doe becomes doej.
 You need this ID to get your card and thus to set everything else up, so keep an eye out for this email.
 Once you have your ID, follow these steps to get your card:

 * Go to [mijnhvapas.nl](http://mijnhvapas.nl)
 * Upload your picture (make sure to choose an *employee* card)
 * After a few days you will receive a mail on your HvA mail, which is accessible through webmail.hva.nl (sign in with HvA ID and password).
 The email tells you that your card is ready (pick up point might be in another building).
 * After you have picked up your card, you need to activate it (at the service point on level 2, Benno Premsela Huis) to get access to printer and the office.

-If there is a problem or delay, you can check with staff on level 2.
+If there is a problem or delay, you can check with staff on level 2 of the Benno Premselahuis (BPH).

 #### How to print
 You need your ID card to print.
 Set up the printer to your laptop by following instructions on the HvA [site](https://hva-en.cbs.canon.nl/wat_doen_wij/over-het-nieuwe-printen/medewerker.html).